arkency/posts/posts/2013-12-26-rails-and-soa-do-i-really-need-to-have-this-big-app.md

 ## Conclusion

-Software oriented architecture can be a great alternative for maintaining a big, complex singular application.
+Service oriented architecture can be a great alternative for maintaining a big, complex singular application.
 When we were developing chillout we had lots of fun with this kind of architecture - features adding were simple, tests were quick and thinking about an application was simpler.